digaev/uikit2-rails/README.md

  */
 ```

-And in yor application js:
+And in your application js:

 ```js
 //= require uikit